 Where It Forms in the Brain

 Glioblastoma is a type of astrocytoma, a cancer that forms from star-shaped cells in the brain called astrocytes.
 In adults, this cancer usually starts in the cerebrum, the largest part of your brain.
-How Common Is It?

 Glioblastoma tumors make their own blood supply, which helps them grow.
 It's easy for them to invade normal brain tissue.

 Because glioblastomas grow quickly, pressure on the brain usually causes the first symptoms.
 Depending on where the tumor is, it can cause: